DoSOCSv2/DoSOCSv2/README.md

 - [python-magic](https://github.com/ahupp/python-magic)
 - [SQLSoup](https://sqlsoup.readthedocs.org/en/latest/)

-The included `install.sh` will install all Python libraries for you.
+All Python dependencies are handled by the setup script.

 Installation
 ------------

 First off, I recommend installing and running `dosocs2` inside a Python [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/), but it is in no way a requirement.
-Now then...

-Clone this repository and `cd` to it, then run the install script.
+Clone the repository and use `pip` to install it as a package.
+If you are not inside a virtualenv you will probably have to run `pip` as root.

     $ git clone https://github.com/ttgurney/dosocs2
-    $ cd dosocs2
+    $ pip install -e dosocs2
-    $ ./install.sh

 You will have to create the `spdx` (or whatever you want to call it) role and database yourself (although I recommend setting a different password than the